Josette Sheeran: World Food Programme

-UN Envoy to Haiti
+United Nations Envoy to Haiti

-Sheeran also served as the UN Special Envoy to Haiti, appointed on June 20, 2017, representing UN Secretary General António Guterres in advancing Haiti's transition from an aid-dependent economy, at the end of more than 17 years of UN peace-keeping operations.
-She has crafted the first UN “pay for success” development bond to help secure an end to the transmission of cholera in Haiti.
+Sheeran also served as the UN Special Envoy to Haiti, appointed on June 20, 2017, representing United Nations Secretary General António Guterres in advancing Haiti's transition from an aid-dependent economy, at the end of more than 17 years of United Nations peace-keeping operations.
+She has crafted the first United Nations "pay for success" development bond to help secure an end to the transmission of cholera in Haiti.

-The New UN's Approach to Cholera in Haiti was launched under former Secretary General Ban Ki-Moon when he publicly apologized for the UN's role in Haiti's cholera epidemic in December 2016.
+The New United Nations' Approach to Cholera in Haiti was launched under former Secretary General Ban Ki-Moon when he publicly apologized for the United Nations' role in Haiti's cholera epidemic in December 2016.
 The apology came six years after soldiers from the UN's peacekeeping mission in Haiti, MINUSTAH, introduced the disease by contaminating Haiti's Artibonite River, causing more than 10,000 deaths.

-Pedro Medrano Rojas, a Chilean diplomat, originally led the UN's cholera response, and left in 2015 upset that the international community failed to "acknowledge the fact that we have in Haiti the largest epidemic in the Western Hemisphere."
-David Nabarro was originally placed in charge of fundraising for the UN's new approach.
+Pedro Medrano Rojas, a Chilean diplomat, originally led the United Nations' cholera response, and left in 2015 upset that the international community failed to "acknowledge the fact that we have in Haiti the largest epidemic in the Western Hemisphere."
+David Nabarro was originally placed in charge of fundraising for the United Nations' new approach.

 Under Secretary of State for Economic, Business, and Agricultural Affairs

 As Under Secretary of State for Economic, Business, and Agricultural Affairs, Sheeran led new State Department initiatives in supporting Central Asia's and Afghanistan's economic transformation and reconstruction.
 She was also responsible for a range of economic issues including: development, trade, agriculture, finance, energy, telecommunications and transportation.
 She helped foster and carry out aid and development initiatives in countries like China, India, Pakistan, Afghanistan and Lebanon.

 Sheeran also served as the Foreign Affairs Sous-Sherpa on behalf of the President of the United States at the Group of Eight (G8) Summit.
 She headed a host of high-level bilateral or multilateral economic dialogues with the European Union, China, India, Japan, Iraq, Afghanistan, and many others.

-She was named by former UN Secretary General Kofi Annan along with Prime Ministers Luisa Dias Diogo, Prime Minister of Mozambique; Jens Stoltenberg, Prime Minister of Norway; and Shaukat Aziz, Prime Minister of Pakistan, to the High Level Panel on System-Wide Coherence.
-The panel conducted hundreds of interviews with development and humanitarian experts, non-governmental organizations and national leaders worldwide, and compiled strategies and recommendations for greater management coherence and effectiveness in UN efforts in the areas of the environment, development and humanitarian assistance.
+She was named by former United Nations Secretary General Kofi Annan along with Prime Ministers Luisa Dias Diogo, Prime Minister of Mozambique; Jens Stoltenberg, Prime Minister of Norway; and Shaukat Aziz, Prime Minister of Pakistan, to the High Level Panel on System-Wide Coherence.
+The panel conducted hundreds of interviews with development and humanitarian experts, non-governmental organizations and national leaders worldwide, and compiled strategies and recommendations for greater management coherence and effectiveness in United Nations efforts in the areas of the environment, development and humanitarian assistance.

 She represented the United States at a wide variety of high-level bilateral and multilateral meetings, serving as Alternative Governor for the World Bank; the Inter-American Development Bank; the African Development Bank; the Asian Development Bank; and the European Bank for Reconstruction and Development.
-Congress also confirmed her as a Member of the Board of Directors for the Overseas Private Investment Corporation.
+Congress also confirmed her as a Member of the board of directors for the Overseas Private Investment Corporation.